-The Linear Growth of Cosmological Perturbations
+Linear Growth of Cosmological Perturbations

-After cosmological recombination, the Universe entered the "dark ages" during which the relic CMB light from the Big Bang gradually faded away.
-During this "pregnancy" period which lasted hundreds of millions of years, the seeds of small density fluctuations planted by inflation in the matter distribution grew up until they eventually collapsed to make the first galaxies.
+After cosmological recombination, the Universe entered the "dark ages," during which the relic CMB light from the Big Bang gradually faded away.
+During this "pregnancy" period (which lasted hundreds of millions of years), the seeds of small density fluctuations planted by inflation in the matter distribution grew until they eventually collapsed to make the first galaxies.
+Here we describe the first stages of that process and introduce the methods conventionally used to describe these fluctuations.